Timonwa/techroadmap/CONTRIBUTING.md

 ## Work in progress. 👩🏽‍🏭

-In the mean time, please give us a star and click the watch button to get notifications about this repo.
+In the mean time, please give us a [Star](https://github.com/Timonwa/techroadmap) and click the [Watch Button](https://github.com/Timonwa/techroadmap) to get notifications about this repo.